 - Remove the new graphics card from the anti-static bag it shipped in being careful not to touch any of the components of the circuit board or the outputs.
 Handle it via the heatsinks or fans.
-If you need to lay it down for any reason, place it on the cardboard packaging it was shipped in, not the outer layer of the anti-static as its conductive and can cause short circuits.
+If you need to lay it down for any reason, place it on the cardboard packaging it was shipped in, not the outer layer of the anti-static as it is conductive and can cause short circuits.

 - Hover the new GPU above the PCI-E slot and make sure the indentations on the bottom of the card line up with the PCI-E’s.
 Push aside any cables that may be in the way to avoid obstructing the card and the PCI-E slot.